Saqr bin Mohammed Al Qasimi: Achievements

-In his 62 years as ruler, Sheikh Saqr worked diligently to enhance the lives of the people of Ras Al Khaimah and to sow unity among the various tribes under his rule.
+In his 62 years as ruler, Sheikh Saqr of Ras Al Khaimah vowed to sow unity among the various tribes under his rule.
 He sought to develop his Emirate economically, socially and culturally and knew that education was fundamental to that pursuit.
 With the goal of increasing literacy and building up his people, Sheikh Saqr promoted education, built modern schools, and made education compulsory for both sexes, while also offering incentives to encourage people to go to school.

 Providing reliable healthcare was also chief among his achievements.
 He oversaw the set-up of the Kuwaiti Hospital and a further three hospitals in his Emirate during his reign.

 Sheikh Saqr also built Ras Al Khaimah's organizational, financial and administrative institutions from scratch, for the first time bringing proper government administration to the Emirate.